blackmirror-media/BMInputBox/README.md

 ###Cocoapods

 CocoaPods is the recommended way to add BMInputBox to your project.

-* Add a pod entry for BMInputBox to your Podfile pod 'BMInputBox', '~> 1.0'
-* Install the pod by running `pod install`.
+As soon as they solve the problems with Swift pods.